kirkcarlson/robot-simulator/README.md

 - Xbox controllers with paddle buttons are useful in general.
 - Mapping the paddle buttons, where available, to a chord is not a good idea as it get invoked when not wanted.
     - the PowerA controller paddle buttons can be reassinged to any button.
 Since the joystick buttons are not used, this is a good assignment.
-    - the AfterGlow controller paddle buttons are permanently assigned to the A and B buttons, which is a conflict as both are useful control locations.
+    - the AfterGlow controller paddle buttons are permanently assigned to the A and B buttons, which is a conflict as both are useful control locations and they seem backward (A is the same as the right paddle and B is the same as the left paddle.)
 - The mechanisms for assigning joysticks and buttons to functions is compact and fairly easy to modify if not understand.
 - Chords, pressing of multiple buttons simutaneously, can be a useful feature.